 This may seem like the least surprising revelation in history, but I’ve always thought when people said things like, “you just don’t know how tough it is having kids”, they were exaggerating.
 You know, a bit like how, when I say things like, “You have zero clue how hard it is to be a full-time blogger,” I’m mostly taking the piss.
 (Because being a full-time blogger is difficult, and can be stressful, but in the grand scheme of things it’s a pretty freaking privileged position to be in.)

-The past 10 days, spent in the company of my sister, her husband and her three (adorable) children have made me realise just how much I have to be thankful for – and how many things I take for granted.
+A mere 10 days spent in the company of my sister, her husband and her three (adorable) children made me realise just how much I have to be thankful for – and how many things I take for granted.
 For example…

 You will never, ever have a second to yourself again

 Or, at least not for a good 12 years, until your children begin to wish you were dead.
-My sister’s children are 5, 2 and 7 months old, and there is not a moment in your day with those children that is free of chat, nappy changing, channel-switching, volume-adjusting… The list of things a child can come up with that they need you to do right now this minute is absolutely infinite.
+My sister’s children are aged five, two and just seven months old, and there is not a moment in your day with those children that is free of chat, nappy changing, channel-switching, volume-adjusting… The list of things a child can come up with that they need you to do right now this minute is absolutely infinite.

 You just can’t have nice things

 My sister and her husband bought themselves two white couches (clearly because they forgot they had children), which they now have covered with an assortment of printed throws and cushions – and woe betide anyone who removes said throws and or cushions.
 Of course, they’re right – three minutes of exposure and that white fabric will go the same way as their fabric kitchen chairs (scribbled on) or white walls (ditto).
 And that’s before we even get to the myriad Lego pieces that are stuffed in a so-tiny-it’s-hard-to-understand-how-they-got-them-in-there centre leg of the kitchen table.

 You will end up eating a minimum of 500 extra calories each day